 The Honey House Cafe is open Tuesday – Sunday, 9 am – 3 pm.

-November to April tours operate between 10:30 a.m. and 4 p.m., and May to October tours are available from 10.30 a.m. to 2:30 p.m.
+November to April tours run from 10:30 a.m. to 4 p.m., and May to October tours run from 10:30 a.m. to 2:30 p.m.
 All times are subject to availability.
 Enquire at the Stone Store to confirm staff availability.

 Click here to find the current admission prices to the Mission House and Stone Store.